Roman

 church after it was freed from Saracen rule.

-the region of Bourges, Aquitaine, the passing of
+in the region of Bourges, Aquitaine, the passing of blessed

-conversion of life along the roads, gathered men and
+of life along the roads, gathered men and women into the

-women into the double monastery of Fontevraud under the
+double monastery of Fontevraud under the governance of an

 7. Lucca in Etruria,